HullRyan/IonicNotesApp/README.md

 ## Purpose/ Goals

-* Showcase the engineering process
+* Showcase an application of the engineering process
-* Showcasing the development cycle
+* Showcasing an application of the development cycle
-* Agile model
+* Following the Agile model
-* Test Driven development
+* Practicing Test Driven Development
-* Common Design Patterns
+* Knowledge of Common Design Patterns
-* Current and active frameworks
+* Showcase the use of current and active frameworks